freight-trust/keptn-go/README.md

 kubectl apply -f deploy/service.yaml
 ```

-This should install the `freight-keptn-go` together with a Keptn `distributor` into the `keptn` namespace, which you can verify using
+This should install the `freight-keptn-go` together with a Keptn `distributor` into the `freight-keptn` namespace, which you can verify using

 ```console
 kubectl -n keptn get deployment freight-keptn-go -o wide